 School lunches can be tricky.
-Your teen may beg you to buy Oreo’s and Gushers, but it’s up to you to convince her to pick a healthier option.
+Your teenager may beg for Oreos and Gushers, but it’s up to you to convince them to pick a healthier option.
 And that can be a tough battle.
 Beth Warren, a registered dietitian in New York City and the author of 7 Steps to Living a Real Life With Real Food, provides some helpful advice for healthy school lunch ideas.

 1. Make sure your teen understands what a healthy lunch is.

 Include foods from each food group: high quality protein, whole grain carbohydrates, vegetables, and fruit.
 The important values to instill here are balance and moderation.
-“Grilled chicken in a whole-wheat wrap layered with Eat Well Enjoy Life hummus, packed with lettuce and tomato and sliced apples on the side makes the perfect lunch,” Warren says.
+“Grilled chicken in a whole-wheat wrap layered with hummus, packed with lettuce and tomato and sliced apples on the side makes the perfect lunch,” Warren says.

 2. Don’t do all the work.

 While parents should check in on lunch packing, let your teenager take the lead.
 “Studies show that children are inclined to eat their lunch if they helped create it,” Warren says.
 It will also help them develop healthy eating habits on their own; over time, they will be able to make thoughtful decisions about food without parental oversight.

 3. Spice up lunches by adding color and shape diversity.